|Elliott Sound Products||Project 16|

-If you would like to be able to measure the battery voltage without dismantling the instrument (I feel that this is a worthwhile addition), the switching shown in Figure 6 can be added.
+If you would like to be able to measure the battery voltage without dismantling the instrument (this is a worthwhile addition), the switching shown in Figure 6 can be added.
 Note that both terminals of the meter must be switched, and the average of the two 9V batteries can be read on the 1V scale (so 0.9V would indicate 9V for each battery.

-The case used must be all metal, since the attenuator and meter amplifier needs good shielding against noise pickup.
+The case used must be all metal, since the attenuator and meter amplifier need very good shielding against hum and noise pickup.
 This can be made from sheet aluminium or other metal (steel, brass, etc) if you have the tools to work with it, otherwise a suitable case may be obtainable from your normal parts supplier.

 Another alternative is to use un-etched copper clad printed circuit board.
 Cut the panels to size, and solder together from the inside, filing off the outsides so the panels are all flush, and finally finishing the unit with a suitable coat or two of paint.
 There are many different finishes available in spray cans, so take your pick.